The Best Digital Scales of 2020

 The range of tested scales covers a pretty broad spectrum of purchase prices.
 On that spectrum, the top-scoring Eufy is near the bottom.
 That it performs so well while also being an excellent value is remarkable.
 You can pay more a lot more and not get the accuracy and clarity of this Eufy Smart Scale C1.
 Our only gripe is a minor one.
 Citizens of the British Commonwealth watch their body mass in "stones".
 Some scales report in stones (in addition to standard pounds and kilograms), but the Eufy is not one of these.
 Aside from this one minor drawback, the Eufy Smart Scale is one we can recommend for users of all sorts.
 You can use it as a simple bathroom scale, or with its app and various data types to watch metrics with greater resolution.

 EatSmart Precision Digital

 The best we can say about any product that doesn't win our Editors' Choice award is that we considered it for this award.
-After initial testing and through the remainder of our examination, the Eatsmart Scale was noted as an Editors' Choice in our spreadsheet's award column.
+After initial testing and through the remainder of our examination, the Eatsmart Scale was noted as a draft Editors' Choice contender in our spreadsheet's award column.
 In terms of reliability, accuracy, and visual appeal, the EatSmart is right in with the best of the best.
 If you don't want or need your weight recorded automatically by an app, it is the best.
 It is only the lack of an app that sets the EatSmart behind the Editors' Choice Eufy Smart Scale.

-When you consider the low purchase price of the EatSmart Scale, its performance is amazing.
+When you consider the low purchase price of the EatSmart Scale, its performance is impressive.
 Depending on where you look, and when you shop, the EatSmart can be between 1/10 and 1/2 the price of almost any other competitor in our review.
 That value comes with limited visual options, but none of our experts found the look to be offensive.
 For those that don't want or need app-enabled body weight tracking, this EatSmart is your top choice and the best value.

 Gives the Weather